geekAshish/SASS-beginner/what_I_have_learnt_so_far.md

 # @extend className;
+A bit similler to the mixin, but it dosen't take argument and in our main css file it convert it in (,) seprated clasName: .class1, .class2

-extend inherites all the property from the given clasName
+@extend .clasName; inherites all the property from the given clasName

+and if you don't want to create extra className use (%) instead of (.)

+%className
 .class1 {all the propery}

 .class2 {
-    @extend .class1
+    @extend .class1;
+    @exted %className;

-    class2 code
+    class2 style
 }